KaliedaRik/Scrawl-canvas/docs/reference/sc-objects-overview.md

 + Registering and deregistering objects in the SC library, including object **kill functionality** – `.kill()`.

 ### Object naming
-Every tracked SC object needs a name – if the dev-user fails to provide the factory function with a `name` attribute SC will assign the object a random (and very ugly) name.
+Every tracked SC object needs a name – if the product-dev fails to provide the factory function with a `name` attribute SC will assign the object a random (and very ugly) name.

 Object names need to be (mostly) unique because SC uses the `name` attribute as that object's key in the SC library.
-The dev-user should always be able to locate an object in the library, and retrieve it, if they know its name.
+The product-dev should always be able to locate an object in the library, and retrieve it, if they know its name.

 > **tl;dr: namespacing objects in the SC library is highly recommended!** Because the SC library can quickly fill with objects, keeping the library tidy becomes a priority – particularly when objects are no longer required for the `<canvas>` display.

-A simple way for the dev-user to namespace objects is to use a small piece of boilerplate code in their project files, along the lines of:
+A simple way for the product-dev to namespace objects is to use a small piece of boilerplate code in their project files, along the lines of:

 ```
 const namespace = `${canvas.name}-somenamespacestring`;